hyphanet/mactray/README.md

 ### Licensing

-Read the LICENSE file included with this source code.
+See the Acknowledgements file for license and copyright information

 ### Build instructions